aerohit/SimpleDBFluentQueries/README.md

-This is still in development and hence there are features to be added.
+**Caveats**
+- Since the library is under development, features may be desired/missing.
+- Also since its under active development, the documentation may become outdated, refer to the unit-tests for the API.

 ## A fluent Java API for spitting Amazon SimpleDB search queries

 #### Creating a query object

-    SimpleDBFluentQuery query = new SimpleDBFluentQuery();
+    SimpleDBQuery query = new SimpleDBQuery();

 #### Selecting all attributes